mk-fg/fgtk/README.rst

 .. _xprintidle: https://github.com/g0hl1n/xprintidle

-rss-get
-'''''''
+rss-get_
+''''''''
+.. _rss-get: desktop/rss-get

-Python3/feedparser script to download items attached to RSS feeds fast using aria2_ tool, or just printing the info/URLs.
+Python/feedparser script to download items attached to RSS feeds fast using aria2_ tool, or just printing the info/URLs.

 Example use can be grabbing some range of podcast mp3s from a feed URL.